Dwight Barkley

-Dwight Barkley (born 7 January 1959) is a professor of mathematics at the University of Warwick.
+Dwight Barkley (born 7 January 1959) is an emeritus professor of mathematics at the University of Warwick.

 Education and career

 Barkley obtained his PhD in physics from the University of Texas at Austin in 1988.

 He then spent one year at Caltech working with Philip Saffman followed by three years at Princeton University where he worked with Yannís Keverkidis and Steven Orszag.
 In 1992 he was awarded both NSF and NATO postdoctoral fellowships.
 In 1994 he joined the faculty at the University of Warwick.
+In 2026, he became emeritus professor at the University of Warwick.